Intercontinental and transoceanic fixed links: South East Asian islands

 Mainland Peninsular Malaysia is linked to Penang Island by two road bridges: the Penang Bridge and the Sultan Abdul Halim Muadzam Shah Bridge (Penang Second Bridge).
 To the south, it is linked to Singapore Island across the Straits of Johor by the Johor–Singapore Causeway and the Malaysia–Singapore Second Link; the former also carries Malaysia's West Coast Line to the island.

+There are proposals to link Johor (in Malaysia) and Riau (in Indonesia), in a Malacca Strait Bridge or underwater tunnel crossing Strait of Malacca and some islands.
+The longest connection is a 17.5 kilometer.
+The total length is between 39 and 40 kilometers.
+There's also a proposal of a Singapore Strait crossing linking Singapore with the Riau archipelago of Indonesia, most likely with the island of Batam.
+Both projects would link Indonesia (specifically Sumatra and Java islands) to Mainland Asia.

 Passenger and vehicle ferries link the various islands of Indonesia, the Philippines, Singapore, Malaysia, and Papua New Guinea.

 There are proposals to link Java, the most populated Island of Indonesia, to Sumatra via a proposed Sunda Strait Bridge and from Sumatra to Singapore and/or Malaysia via the Malacca Strait Bridge.
-While its construction has not yet started, but the completion date of the bridge is set to August 2025.